Misheli – Our Vision

 - Try to expand our network of private businesses and organizations that help support our soldiers as much as possible.

 - Enlist the help of professional movers to transport the furniture and equipment for the soldiers.

 - Reach out to grow the number of volunteers that meet with these young men and women to make sure their needs are being addressed.

 - Search for financial contributors so that we can continue to provide these vital services for these most deserving young people.

-Einat Oshri, CEO
+Einat Oshri, President

 Galit Levi, National Volunteer Manager